 “Papirøen” – Copenhagen Street Food | Trangravsvej 14, 7/8, 1436 København

-Paper Island (Papirøen) has over 35 food trucks with a wide and diverse range of food however, only a few are gluten friendly and the chance of cross contamination is high.
+Paper Island (Papirøen) has over 35 food trucks with a wide and diverse range of food however, only a few are gluten-free friendly and the chance of cross contamination is high.
 Not recommended for celiacs.

 There is only one stall that is dedicated gluten free, Brass.

 This stall sells just one item, egg wraps which means you don’t have to worry about cross contamination.
 The egg wrap is 80% organic and gluten free and comes with or without brass meat.
 All wraps come with vegetables, fresh herbs and a yogurt tahini dressing.